Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 * `CharArray` (for `Array<Char>`)
 * `BooleanArray` (for `Array<Boolean>`)

+TODO(We need to make a stand on whether we prefix builtins with `kotlin.` or not)

 These array types structurally match the corresponding `Array<T>` type; i.e., `IntArray` has the same methods and properties as `Array<Int>`.
 However, they are **not** related by subtyping; meaning one cannot pass a `BooleanArray` argument to a function expecting an `Array<Boolean>`.